JHXSMatthew/Australian-statistics-API-APP/README.md

 ###API

+Note:Their sample output JSON sucks, format error etc, completely unreadable.
+If you want to see what's actually output JSON, check /example.json.

 We are provided an [API](http://stat.data.abs.gov.au/) for our data source.

 Here is a [link](http://stat.data.abs.gov.au/restsdmx/sdmx.ashx/GetDataStructure/RT) indicates all possible data structures for RT